MicrosoftDocs/azure-devops-docs/docs/report/dashboards/overview.md

 ### Monitor code activity, build progress and deployment status

-With the code tile widgets, you can monitor the activity occurring within a repo or branch folder.
+With the code tile widgets, you can monitor the activity occurring within a repository or branch folder.
 Build history displays a histogram of all builds run for a specific build pipeline.
 Bar color indicates: green-completed, red-failed, and yellow-completed without tests.

 **Code, build, and release chart widgets**